Machete (comics)

-Machete is the name of a fictional character appearing in American comic books published by Marvel Comics.
-Also known as Ferdinand Lopez, the character has been a member of Batroc's Brigade and Doom's Brigade.
+Machete (Ferdinand Lopez) is a fictional character appearing in American comic books published by Marvel Comics.
+The character has been a member of Batroc's Brigade and Doom's Brigade.
 He was also a former revolutionary of San Diablo in South America.
 He became a mercenary to finance a revolution but is reportedly killed by Zeitgeist.

+Publication history

-He first appeared in Captain America #302.
+Machete first appeared in Captain America #302 (February 1985), and was created by Mike Carlin and Paul Neary.

 Fictional character biography

 Fernando Lopez was born in the country of San Diablo.
 He became a revolutionary, and later a mercenary.
 He joined Batroc's Brigade.
-He then first battled Captain America alongside Batroc's Brigade.
-He next battled Hawkeye alongside Batroc's Brigade, which had been hired for that purpose by Trickshot.
+He then first battled Captain America alongside the Brigade.
+He next battled Hawkeye alongside the Brigade, which had been hired for that purpose by Trickshot.

-Later, Machete was employed by Baron Zemo with the assistance of Batroc's Brigade to steal the skeleton of Ulysses Bloodstone.
+Later, Machete was employed by Helmut Zemo and the Brigade to steal the skeleton of Ulysses Bloodstone.
 Machete traveled to the Amazon Jungle with Batroc's Brigade, and was captured by Incas.
 Machete battled the Incas alongside Batroc's Brigade, Zemo, Captain America, and Diamondback.
 Machete then battled Captain America alongside Batroc's Brigade.
 Machete traveled to the Bermuda Triangle, where he battled Captain America again alongside Batroc's Brigade.
 He traveled to Egypt alongside Batroc's Brigade in search of the Bloodstone fragment.
 He traveled to Tokyo alongside Batroc's Brigade.
 There, he battled Japanese cultists for possession of another Bloodstone fragment.

 Fernando's brothers, Alfonso and Mariano Lopez, have also each briefly taken on the role.